Fox51v2/Fox51v2.github.io/_posts/2016-04-20-Tables-and-Databases.md

 ![_config.yml]({{ site.baseurl }}/images/table.png)

 The above illustration is example code for creating a users table.
+It is a good idea to write the code for dropping a table just above the code for creating it.
+This makes it much easier to wipe out your tables and create new ones.
+This is sometimes necessary because you make create many garbage accounts for testing purposes.